Mariners vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Mariners have posted a mark of 1-4.
+- In five games as the underdog over the last 10 matchups, the Mariners have a record of 1-4.

-- In their previous 10 games with a total, the Mariners and their opponents have combined to exceed the over/under on five occasions.
+- In their previous 10 games with a total, the Mariners and their opponents have combined to exceed the over/under on four occasions.

-- Oddsmakers have not posted a runline in any of the Mariners' past 10 games.
+- The Mariners have had a spread listed in one of their past 10 games and have covered every time.
+For three consecutive games, Seattle and its opponent have fallen short of the over/under, with the average total established by oddsmakers being 8.5 runs.

 Mariners Betting Records & Stats

-- The Mariners have been underdogs in nine games this season and have come away with the win three times (33.3%) in those contests.
+- The Mariners have come away with three wins in the 10 contests they have been listed as the underdogs in this season.

-- Seattle has not been a bigger underdog this season than the +185 moneyline set for this game.
+- Seattle has played as an underdog of +145 or more once this season and lost that game.

-- The Mariners have an implied victory probability of 35.1% according to the moneyline set for this matchup.
+- The Mariners have an implied victory probability of 40.8% according to the moneyline set by oddsmakers for this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.